mxochicale/publications/logBOOK.md

 # TODO

-- [ ] add links for publications in the main readme and organise readme (CREATED:1FEBRUARY2018;SORTED:)
+- [x] add links for publications in the main readme and organise readme (CREATED:1FEBRUARY2018;SORTED:6FEBRUARY2018)